milanzigmond/whichday/README.md

 whichday
 ========

-Choose a day in a week for a next meetup.
+Choose a day in a week for next meetup.
+Together!